cjdoris/Cliff.jl/README.md

 #### Flags and counts

-Flags default to the string "0" and record "1" for every occurrence. `args["--verbose", Bool]` therefore returns `false` unless the flag appears on the command line, `args["--verbose"]` yields "0" or "1", and `args["--verbose", Int]` reports the number of times the flag was provided.
-When a flag is absent `args["--verbose", Vector{T}]` returns an empty vector, making it easy to detect whether users opted in.
+Flags default to an empty value list and record an empty string `""` for every occurrence. `args["--verbose", Bool]` therefore returns `false` unless the flag appears on the command line, `args["--verbose"]` yields `""` when present (and throws if omitted), and `args["--verbose", Int]` reports the number of times the flag was provided.
+When a flag is absent `args["--verbose", Vector{T}]` returns an empty vector, otherwise it contains an empty string for each occurrence, making it easy to detect whether users opted in.

 ### Early stopping and error handling